Natalie O'Neill Blog

 Blur Cloudskin Moisturiser | Best Moisturisers for Clog Prone Skin

 Blur London is a relatively unknown brand who make products specifically for oily skin (that’s literally all they do!).
-This moisturiser is a barely-there formula that sinks right into the skin.
+Their Cloud Skin Moisturiser is a barely-there formula that sinks right into the skin.

 After testing this out, I gave some spares to my (now ex) boyfriend because I knew it’d be the kind of formula he loves.
-This is a slightly more unusual formula that contains some interesting ingredients like bixa orellana and white tea ferment – ingredients especially for oily, acne prone skins.
+This is a slightly more unusual formula that contains some interesting ingredients like bixa orellana and white tea ferment, especially suitable for oily, acne-prone skin.

-I have spoken with the founder of this brand and they are hyper focused on conducting research especially for acne prone, oily skin types.
-I also discovered this moisturiser is hard to get right now, as the brand are undergoing changes, but they said it is definitely coming back.
+I have spoken with the founder of this brand, and they are hyper-focused on conducting research, especially for acne-prone, oily skin types.
+I also discovered this moisturiser is hard to get right now, as the brand is undergoing changes, but they said it is definitely coming back.

 8. Cetaphil Daily Facial Moisturiser